 Exceptional network services are essential to support the increasing use of online learning technologies.
 At the beginning of 2016 we joined AARNet, Australia’s Academic and Research Network service.
 St Peter’s Girls now has access to the highest standard network services platform.
 Our 1Gigabit fibre connection provides students and staff with unlimited and unparalleled access to state-of-the-art technology.
 These services enable students to collaborate, using cutting edge research and learning resources.
 The School is now be able to leverage network capabilities that provide innovative solutions for data storage and sharing, video conferencing, highly advanced resources and more.

 Our Middle School spanning Years 7 – 9 features an engaging learning program that provides for the specific academic needs of adolescent girls, as well as their expanding and developing social, emotional, cognitive and spiritual domains.
-To provide students with flexible spaces for learning and collaboration, the Middle School is relocating from the top of the Main Building to the Centenary Wing.
-This space will be transformed into a central, open learning hub.
-Features will include retractable walls, breakout areas and an abundance of natural light and transparency between rooms.
-With views across Ferguson Park, as well as direct access to the oval, students will be inspired to explore, engage and extend their minds.
+To provide students with flexible spaces for learning and collaboration, the Middle School has relocated from the top of the Main Building to the Centenary Wing.
+This space has been transformed into a central, open learning hub.
+Features include retractable walls, breakout areas and an abundance of natural light and transparency between rooms.
+With views across Ferguson Park, as well as direct access to the oval, students are being inspired to explore, engage and extend their minds.

 Libraries of the future must be dynamic spaces, rich in technology, that provide flexible solutions for research and study.
 The environment should harness the power of learning, seamlessly blending physical and digital resources.
-The Resource Centre will move to the top of the Main Building, providing a physical link between Middle and Senior Schools.
-As the academic heart of the School, the Resource Centre will showcase a fluid design, accommodating the needs of individuals, small groups and whole classes.
+The Library will move to the top of the Main Building, providing a physical link between Middle and Senior Schools.
+As the academic heart of the School, the Library will showcase a fluid design, accommodating the needs of individuals, small groups and whole classes.
 The space will adapt as required to suit a variety of approaches to teaching and learning.
-The Resource Centre will also facilitate global connectivity, with access to innovative electronic resources across a variety of platforms, as well as a balance of engaging print materials.
+The Library will also facilitate global connectivity, with access to innovative electronic resources across a variety of platforms, as well as a balance of engaging print materials.

 The study of science, in all its forms, should seamlessly integrate theory and practice.
 Laboratory learning provides a structured environment, where science can be taught in context and students can easily observe scientific principles in action.
 The upgrade of the Science Laboratories will aim to support a range of contemporary learning styles.
 The new classrooms will offer the flexibility needed to cater for general science classes across the School, as well as the smaller, specialised courses for senior students.
 The preparation areas will be enlarged, so all students can undertake experimental work with ease.
 Through staged development, rooms will be opened progressively for students to access efficient facilities for practical experiments.